seanox/spring-webdav/manual/getting-started.md

 Downloads the dependencies and skips the tests.

 `mvn clean test`
-Rebuilds the project and executes the tests.
+Rebuilds the project and executes the tests and JaCoCo.

-`mvn clean compile site`
+`mvn clean verify`
-Rebuilds the project, starts the static code analysis and creates the report:
+Rebuilds the project and executes the tests, JaCoCo and GPG.
-`./spring-webdav/target/site/project-reports.html`
+`./spring-webdav/target/site/jacoco/index.html`

 `mvn clean package -DskipTests`
 Rebuilds the project incl.
 JavaDoc but without tests.